 2 hour follow up session

-Following the workshop you will be able to apply practical strategies to improve your emotional intelligence skills in your professional and personal life.
+After completing the workshop participants will be able to apply practical strategies to improve their emotional intelligence skills in their professional and personal life.
 You will be able to implement the practical strategies to improve your team’s emotional intelligence which will potentially transform your workplace culture.

-This workshop is suited to leaders, managers and staff wishing to upskill on the fundamentals and current research on emotional intelligence in the workplace and in their personal lives.
+This workshop is suited to leaders, managers and any staff wishing to upskill on the fundamentals of emotional intelligence in the workplace and in their personal lives.

 Nigel is a lecturer and researcher in the School of Occupational Therapy, Social Work, and Speech Pathology with a decade long interest in emotional intelligence and its impact on work performance.